 Medical and cosmetic dermatologist Dr. Kory Kitagawa is head of Kitagawa Dermatology in Honolulu.
 He and his fantastic team offer thorough consultations to find out your specific skin condition, and they follow it up with outstanding treatment from a variety of state-of-the-art options for many skin issues, such as urticaria, commonly known as hives.

-To find out more about your urticaria triggers and managing your condition, contact board-certified dermatologist Dr. Kitagawa at Kitagawa Dermatology by calling 808.533.4434 today for a hives treatment consultation.Continue Reading
+To find out more about your urticaria triggers and managing your condition, contact board-certified dermatologist Dr. Kitagawa at Kitagawa Dermatology by calling 808.533.4434 today for a hives treatment consultation or to learn more about our medical services.Continue Reading

 What are Hives?

 Hives is the common term used for a skin condition called urticaria, a reaction on your skin that triggers itchy welts that can be either white or red.
 About one in five Americans is afflicted, which begins as a patch of moderately to severely itchy skin that becomes various sized welts.

 Normally, urticaria is not a long-term condition, but if it lasts longer than six weeks, or if the welts occur again and again over several months or even years, the condition becomes chronic urticaria.
 Though it may not threaten your life, the chronic hives condition is uncomfortable.
 It can disrupt sleep and your daily routine, and it could be a harbinger of a latent health issue that has yet to come to light, such as a thyroid problem.

 Various hives treatment options are available for your symptoms in Honolulu, such as anti-itch creams or antihistamine medications.